nhsconnect/prm-practice-migration/guide/Training.md

 * Some Practices receive training from the Clinical Support Units (CSUs) where they have dedicated trainers

-* Some Practices receive training from the Target Supplier (The new supplier of the GP Core System)
+* Some Practices receive training from the new supplier (The new supplier of the GP Core System)

 ## General recommendations for training